akbartus/A-Frame-Component-GLTF-Manipulator/README.md

 ### **Description / Rationale**
 This is a A-Frame component which allows to manipulate GLTF/GLB file.
-In particular it support editing position, rotation, scale, visibility, material color and texture of individual nodes.
+In particular it demonstrates the possibility editing position, rotation, scale, visibility, material color and texture of individual nodes.

 ### **Instructions**